-Since we initiated our collaboration program, third party researchers have cited the use of our PCT platform in multiple publications and presentations.
+Since we initiated our collaboration program, third party researchers have cited the use of our PCT platform in nearly 200 peer-reviewed publications and dozens of scientific presentations.
 We believe that this program has provided and continues to provide us with independent and objective data about PCT from well-respected laboratories in the United States and throughout the rest of the world.
 We believe this program has been responsible for the sale of multiple Barocycler instruments over the past few years and will continue to help to increase the sales of instrument systems in the future.